feyzijan/MineRescueBot/README.md

 CalibrateTurns function is used to modify the global variable turning_time to achieve accurate turns
 Procedure:
- -Lights flash to indicate start of calibration
+ - Lights flash to indicate start of calibration

- -The buggy then performs a 180 turn - User has 4 options
+ - The buggy then performs a 180 turn - User has 4 options

- 1.Car turns too much -> Hold Button RF2: Decrease turning_time
+ 1. Car turns too much -> Hold Button RF2: Decrease turning_time

- 2.Car turns too little -> Hold Button RF3: Increase turning_time
+ 2. Car turns too little -> Hold Button RF3: Increase turning_time

- 3.Want to see again? -> Hold Button RF2 and RF3 simultaneously
+ 3. Want to see again? -> Hold Button RF2 and RF3 simultaneously

  --- Buttons must be held till respective LED flashes---